smallrye/smallrye-graphql/docs/namespaces-on-server-side.md

 }
 ```

-And you will can send such request
+And you can send GraphQL request like:
 ```
 query {
   admin {